 What can you expect when you walk into the Salisbury Presbyterian Church on a Sunday morning?

 How would one describe worship at Salisbury Presbyterian Church?
-The service follows the pattern of most Presbyterian congregations and is meant to maintain the heritage we have as a part of what is called the “Reformed Tradition”.
-We try not to be so formal as to stifle expression and at the same time there are moments when we can laugh together, shed a tear or simply exalt in the presence of God.
+The service is fairly traditional for Presbyterian congregations and is meant to maintain the heritage we have as a part of what is called the “Reformed Tradition”.
+We try not to be so formal as to stifle expression; there are moments when we can laugh together, shed a tear, or simply give thanks for God’s goodness and love.
 The presence of God is in our midst!

 And so, what can you expect when you walk into the Salisbury Presbyterian Church on a Sunday morning?
-The answer that goes beyond your arrival time is the good news that you will find a dynamic community of faith, striving to learn and to live and to serve as Jesus Christ.
+Hopefully you will find a warm welcome from a dynamic community of faith, striving to learn and to live and to serve as Jesus Christ.
 Come join us and share our excitement!